-2018 was a record year for stocks and was considered to be a record-breaking year for the fine wine market as well where it had two strong gains as the Liv-ex 1000 grew 10per cent over the last year and Burgundy gained over 35 percent.
+2018 was a record year for stocks and was considered a record-breaking year for the fine wine market, where it had two strong gains as the Liv-ex 1000 grew 10 cents over the last year and Burgundy gained over 35 per cent.

-Other famous brands in the category include the bottle of Domain Romanee-Conti 1945 that was auctioned for US$ 558,000.
+Other famous brands in the category include the bottle of Domain Romanee-Conti 1945, which was auctioned for US$ 558,000.

-The market share of Bordeaux declined 68 percent in 2017 to 59 percent in 2018 as the investors were trying to improve their scope and encompass several smaller production estates.
+The market share of Bordeaux declined from 68 per cent in 2017 to 59 per cent in 2018 as the investors were trying to improve their scope and encompass several smaller production estates.

 In the classic luxury investment category, Bordeaux is considered better than gold due to higher returns and lower unpredictability in price.